Anxiety & Stress

 - Get enough sleep

-- Practice relaxation techniques like progressive muscle relaxation
+- Practice relaxation techniques like progressive muscle relaxation or slow breathing

 - Cut back on coffee or foods/drinks that make you feel jittery